jprestop/VersionTest/met/docs/Users_Guide/installation.rst

    - wwmca_plot
    - wwmca_regrid

 NOTE: Several compilation warnings may occur which are expected.
-If any errors occur, please refer to the appendix on troubleshooting (:numref:`Troubleshooting`) for common problems.
+If any errors occur, please refer to :numref:`Appendix A, Section %s <Troubleshooting>` on troubleshooting for common problems.

 **-help** and **-version** command line options are available for all of the MET tools.
 Typing the name of the tool with no command line options also produces the usage statement.